minio/docs/source/administration/object-management/object-lifecycle-management.rst

 .. versionadded:: RELEASE.2022-11-10T18-20-21Z

-You can verify the tiering status of an object using :mc-cmd:`mc ls` against the bucket or bucket prefix.
+You can verify the tiering status of an object using :mc:`mc ls` against the bucket or bucket prefix.
 The output includes the storage tier of each object:

 .. code-block:: shell